 Sinus augmentation is performed when there is not enough bone in the upper jaw, or the sinuses are too close to the jaw for dental implants to be placed.
 During this procedure, we will add bone between your jaw and sinus, in addition to lifting the sinus membrane to make room for the extra bone.

 Periodontal disease can cause bone loss, and because of the anatomy of the skull, the back of the upper jaw naturally has less bone than the lower jaw.
-If your periodontal disease has left you with too little bone in your upper jaw, sinus augmentation can enable Dr. Kaufman or Dr. Roemer to create a healthy foundation for an implant to be placed.
+If your periodontal disease has left you with too little bone in your upper jaw, sinus augmentation can enable Dr. Kaufman to create a healthy foundation for an implant to be placed.

 Your oral surgeon will cut into the gum tissue and lift it away from the bone.
 A small area of bone will be removed, which allows the doctor to push the sinus membrane gently up and away from the jaw.

 Then a bone graft will be placed into the space where the sinus membrane was.
 Once in place, the gum tissue is stitched closed and the bone graft material will begin to grow, to fill in the areas of lost bone.
-When the grafted material is fully meshed with the existing bone, Dr. Roemer or Dr. Kaufman will be able to place your implant, and return your mouth to an ideal state of function and aesthetics.
+When the grafted material is fully meshed with the existing bone, Dr. Kaufman will be able to place your implant, and return your mouth to an ideal state of function and aesthetics.